albertoW103/my-proyect-add-one-chain/README.md

 # my-proyect-add-one-chain

+The script generates a random set of protein-polymer configurations.
-Script to generate and assemble random polymers (peptides) onto a protein at the N-ter or C-ter end.
+The polymer is attached to the N-ter or C-ter end of the protein.

 ---

-## 1. Dependencia de `random/` to generate configuration of polymers
+## 1. How polymer configurations are generated

-The script generates polymers following a Rotational Isomeric State (RIS) model that generates 100,000 random configurations.
+The script generates polymers configurations following a Rotational Isomeric State (RIS) model.

-The subroutine is at `src/random/polymer.x`.
-The default conditions are already set in `src/random/polymer.x`:
+By default, polymer configurations are generated following the parameters:

-- `lseg = 0.38`  (nm) , distance between segments for alpha carbons in proteins
+- `lseg = 0.38`  (nm) , distance between segments for alpha carbons in proteins.
-- `nrot = 100`        , rotations included
+- `nrot = 100`        , rotations included.
 - `cuantas = 100000`  , total number of generated configurations.
-100000/100 = 1000 generated configurations (the rest are rotations)
+100000/100 = 1000 generated configurations (the rest are rotations).

-These parameters can be modified in the `aux-main.f95` script.
+This parameters can be modified in the file `aux-main.f95` at `/random`.

 ---

-## 3. Dependencia de `random/` to generate configuration of polymers
+## 2. How the protein file must be

 The script employed protein in the format xyz for molecular theory.

 ---

+## 3. How the protein and polymer are merged

+The polymer configuration is first superposed onto the protein by placing its first bead at the selected terminal (N-ter or C-ter).
+Any configuration where a polymer bead is closer than 0.38 nm (this cutoff can be modified in`get_polymers.py`) to the protein is discarded to avoid steric clash.
+All remaining configuration form the valid protein–polymer set (this set is store for comparison).
+From this filtered set, a random subset (see `get_protein-polymers.py` to change the random seed) is selected to be used in simulations.

+---

-## 3. Scripts principales
+## 3. Scripts

+These are the mains scripts:

 | file                            | principal function                                            |
 |---------------------------------|---------------------------------------------------------------|